 For further information read our news article - Clarification of COVID-19 ‘high-risk’ Huntington’s texts/letters

-In England, you are currently advised not to go to the shops.
+Whilst England is in national lockdown, you are currently advised not to go to the shops if you have been identified as clinically extremely vulnerable.
 You should shop and place orders online if you can or ask friends, family or a volunteer (NHS Volunteer Responders) to collect and deliver shopping to you.
 If you are clinically extremely vulnerable, you can get a priority delivery slot with your supermarket.
 If you cannot access food, your local council can offer support.
 This may include helping you to request a priority supermarket delivery slot (if you do not already have one) or help with shopping.
 You can register for support here.

-If you cannot arrange for a friend, family member or volunteer to collect your medicines for you, you should contact your pharmacy to inform them you are clinically extremely vulnerable and need medicines delivered and they will arrange this free of charge.
+If you cannot directly collect medicines yourself or cannot arrange for a friend, family member or volunteer to collect your medicines for you, you should contact your pharmacy to inform them you are clinically extremely vulnerable and need medicines delivered and they will arrange this free of charge.

 In Wales you can continue to shop for yourself and pick up your own medication if you wish to, however you are advised to do this at quieter times of the day if you cannot do this online.